 Oriel College: A History

-Oriel College: A History, by Emeritus Fellow Jeremy Catto, was published in November 2013 and was the first history of the College to be published for over a hundred years.
+Oriel College: A History, by the late Jeremy Catto, a former Fellow, was published in November 2013 and was the first history of the College to be published for over a hundred years.
 It is an account of distinctive society, the college of Thomas More, Walter Raleigh, Gilbert White, Thomas Arnold and John Henry Newman, written by a group of specialist scholars who aimed to place the body of Orielensis in the context not only of Oxford but of British and international history.

 It is more than a domestic history of the college; it explores the ideas which have animated, and often divided, the members of the college in every generation since 1326, especially during the brilliant Noetic era of the early 19th century, and the Oxford movement which succeeded it; and it considers the impact of Oriel on national life, including sport and the government of the British empire.